Fibres in the Cave

 Solo presentation at Art Brussels 2023 Discovery section with Kogo Gallery.
 Curated by Šelda Puķīte.

-Performance by Sigrid Savi
+Performances by Sigrid Savi

 Photos by Albert Kerstna and Lucie Deluz